 Let’s review what a DPA is, what needs to be included in a DPA, and examples of DPA clauses.

-What is the GDPR Data Processing Agreement (DPA)?
+What is the Data Processing Agreement for GDPR?

 Article 28(3) of GDPR requires that controllers, processors, and sub-processors must enter into written contracts, or data processing agreements, in order to share personal data.
 Data Processing Agreements (DPAs) establish roles and responsibilities for controllers, processors, and sub-processors, and create liability limitations.